lucavb/aicommits/README.md

     This will create a `.aicommits` file in your home directory.

+5. **Specify the model to use.**
+   You must set the `model` property to a valid model name.
+This can be any model supported by your provider, such as `gpt-4o-mini`, `gpt-3.5-turbo`, or a custom model if you are using a custom OpenAI-compatible API.

+    ```sh
+    aicommits config set model gpt-4o-mini
+    ```

+    > Note: The model property is required.
+If you are using a custom provider, specify the model name as required by your API.

 ### Upgrading

 You can upgrade to the latest version by running: